elsateixeira/elsateixeira.github.io/_pages/about.md

 My research interests are centred on theoretical and observational cosmology, with a particular focus on addressing the current cosmological tensions.
 In this framework, I am an active member of the [*Euclid*](https://www.euclid-ec.org) collaboration.

 Beside research, I am involved in several teaching activities.
-I have teaching experience in different topics at the [Physics Department of Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/en/df) [School of Mathematics and Statistics at the University of Shffield](https://www.sheffield.ac.uk/maths).
+I have teaching experience in different topics at the [Physics Department of Faculdade de Ciências da Universidade de Lisboa](https://ciencias.ulisboa.pt/en/df) and at the [School of Mathematics and Statistics at the University of Sheffield](https://www.sheffield.ac.uk/maths).
 More detail can be found on the relevant tab of this website.

-I am also interested in outreach and communication and I am currently working on a project for an illustration book about the Universe.
+I am also interested in philosophy and outreach and communication in science.
+I am currently working on a project for an illustration book about the Universe.

 ## Research interests